-- Actively influenced and increased citizens' participation in the implementation of government programmes and projects. - Responsively promoted and increased transparency and accountability. - Actively influenced prioritization of government programmes that are geared towards improving urban governance, growth, and development.

-sense of community ownership of government projects and programmes through participation and active engagement.

-- Promoted a bottom-up approach to planning that is key in contexts of decentralization. - Played a critical role in tapping leadership potential among members.
+- Actively influenced and increased citizens' participation in the implementation of government programmes and projects. - Responsively promoted and increased transparency and accountability. - Actively influenced prioritization of government programmes that are geared towards improving urban governance, growth, and development. - Played a critical role in enhancing a sense of community ownership of government projects and programmes through participation and active engagement. - Promoted a bottom-up approach to planning that is key in contexts of decentralization. - Played a critical role in tapping leadership potential among members.
 For example, some former members and leaders of urban forums or MDFs have gone on to take up political leadership positions representing their constituencies in parliament. - Acted as an effective vehicle for information sharing among urban residents. - Acted as mechanisms of conflict prevention through the provision of a space for discussion.